flutter/packages/packages/google_identity_services_web/README.md

 # google_identity_services_web

-A js-interop layer for Google Identity's Sign In With Google SDK.
+A JS-interop layer for Google Identity's Sign In With Google SDK.

 See the original JS SDK reference: